Joao-M-Almeida/Joao-M-Almeida.github.io/_posts/2017-09-21-wikipedia-traffic-competition.md

 ## The Result

- (Not available yet).
-As the models are evaluated on future data the scores will only be available on the 15th of November.
+Final results aren't available yet, as the models are evaluated on future data the scores will only be available on the 15th of November.
+Currently I'm at 74th out of 1095 teams that participated with a 39.72 SMAPE score.
+The best score is of 34.79.

 ## Tools